India and Nepal's ever-strengthening friendship will benefit entire humanity in emerging global situation: PM Modi | Entertainment

 Modi, who visited the Himalayan nation at the invitation of his Nepalese counterpart Sher Bahadur Deuba on a day-long visit to Lumbini on the occasion of Buddha Purnima, made the remarks while addressing the International Buddhist Conference here.

-''This common heritage, this common culture, this common faith and this common love, this is our greatest asset.
-And, the richer this capital is, the more effectively together we can bring the message of Lord Buddha to the world, give direction to the world,'' he said.
+''This common heritage, common culture, common faith and common love, this is our greatest asset.
+And, the richer this asset is, the more effectively together we can bring the message of Lord Buddha to the world and give direction to the world,'' he said.

-''The faith of both our countries towards Lord Buddha, infinite reverence for him, unites us in one thread, makes us members of one family,'' he said.

 Modi said that India and Nepal relations are unshakeable like the Himalayas and added that both the countries will work towards solving global problems with Buddha’s ideologies.